-Tenancy Requirements for Speculation and Vacancy Tax Exemptions
+Tenancy Requirements for the Speculation and Vacancy Tax Exemptions

 The speculation and vacancy tax exemptions include a key concept: a difference between arm's length tenants and non-arm's length tenants.

-This concept is the same as the one used in the Income Tax Act (Canada).
+This concept is the same as the one used in the federal Income Tax Act.

 A person who is at arm's length is a person who has no special advantage in their dealings with you.
 On the other hand, family members, such as parents, adult children or siblings, can never be at arm's length.
 Friends may also receive similar advantages.
 This type of relationship is referred to as “non-arm’s length”.